barbequeue/crm-test/README.md

 npm install gulp@next
 ```

-3. You are good to go! ��
+3. That's all!
+You are good to go! :ok_hand:

 ## Usage

 This useful commands will help you

 1. Runs server on _localhost:3000_ with live reload
 ```
 gulp
 ```

-2. Cleans build directory
+2. Cleans build by removing files from project/ dir
 ```
 gulp clean
 ```

-3. Builds .sass, .pug and images form src/ to build directory
+3. Builds .sass, .pug and images from src/ to build directory
 ```
 gulp sass
 gulp pug